Hot and Cold Blending

 Our commitment at Holly Oak Chemical, Inc. is to be a premier toll manufacturing organization which consistently provides products and services that meet or exceed our customers' requirements, ships products in a timely manner, selects and utilizes suppliers committed to quality, and continuously improves the effectivness of our processes through the conformance to customer and applicable regulatory requirements.

 As the company grew, so did the demand for reliable transportation and timely deliveries.
 In order to meet customer expectations, our sister company The Cashion Company (TCC) was created in 1986 as a warehousing and logistics provider specializing in the bulk transport of liquid hazmat material.
 The Cashion Company is an independent fully licensed common carrier trucking company specializing in the transport of bulk hazmat liquid freight that partners with HOC to provide logistical support.

 The 1990’s saw the exit of the textile industry from the local economy.
 Holly Oak Chemical diversified again by adding powder blending equipment, several dust collection systems, and six 10,000 gallon mix tanks with high torque drives capable of mixing slurries and other high viscosity mixtures to further enhance our growing manufacturing capabilities.

-As we continued to grow and evolve pail, drum, and bag orders began to be replaced by larger tote, tanker, and super sack orders.
+As we continued to grow and evolve pail, drum, and bag orders began to be supplemented with larger tote, tanker, and super sack orders.
 All work areas were remodeled to handle tanker truck deliveries with covered loading & unloading areas.
 The Reaction and Powder Blending areas added over head beam cranes to facilitate the unloading of super sacks into the reactors.
-Our distribution warehouse was purchased in 1990 adding an additional 100,000 square feet and 10 loading docks to our campus.
+Our distribution warehouse was purchased in 1990 adding an additional 125,000 square feet and 10 loading docks to our campus.
 We currently have over a quarter of a million square feet of warehouse space, twenty docks, ten tanker loading sites, a dual capacity ISO tanker unloading station, and plenty of room to continue growing.
 We are registered with the EPA under Establishment Number 66428-SC-001 and work with multiple disinfectant and antimicrobial product lines.

 Holly Oak Chemical, Inc. is an ISO 9001 version 2015 certified facility with a vision to be the premier toll manufacturing organization in our region by focusing on our customer's needs.
 Providing to them high quality products and services in a timely manner that meet or exceed their requirements.

 James Edward Cashion III (James) graduated from the University of South Carolina in 2003 with a Masters of Science Degree in Earth and Environmental Resources Management (MEERM) and holds a BS Degree in Chemistry with minors in Environmental Science and Biology from Lander University.
-He has work experience at all levels of chemical manufacturing and over twenty years of on the job training.
+He has work experience at all levels of chemical manufacturing and over twenty five years of on the job training.
 Mr. Cashion has been the Environmental Health and Safety Manager since 2010 and a production manager since 2004.
 He oversees inventory, special projects, training, regulatory issues, waste management, and environmental concerns.
-Currently overseeing the implementation/management of our Enterprise Resource Program (ERP) and warehouse management system (WMS) Deacom.
+James is responsible for the implementation/management of our Enterprise Resource Program (ERP) and warehouse management system (WMS) Deacom.
 He assumed the role of Executive Vice President in November of 2018.